 Thanks to the generous support of our scholarship donors, we supported over 230 students with nearly $600,000 in scholarship dollars during the 2016-17 Academic Year.

 To learn more about start your investment in our students through a named scholarship, please visit our Scholarship Giving page or contact the Interim Executive Director, Jessica Norouzi, at Jessica.Norouzi@seattlecolleges.edu.

-In 2013, we launched a bold new scholarship program that seeks to provide a full scholarship to every student who demonstrates financial need, enrolls full time and maintains a 3.0 GPA.
-The Seattle Promise ensures the opportunity to pursue a higher education for students who otherwise would be unable to attend college.
+In 2013, we made a bold commitment to provide a full scholarship to every student who demonstrates financial need, enrolls full time and maintains a 3.0 GPA.
+The Commitment Scholarship (formerly called the Seattle Promise) makes funding accessible, transparent, predictable and reliable, while incentivizing academic success.

-Sometimes our students face unforeseen financial emergencies that threaten their ability to complete their studies.
+Our students sometimes face unforeseen financial emergencies that threaten their ability to complete their studies.
 In these cases, we are able to provide one-time financial assistance to get them through their emergency.
-The funds can cover one-time emergency expenses including loss of childcare, books, automobile repairs and medical expenses.
-Eligible students may receive up to $500 once per academic year.
+The funds can cover one-time emergency non-tuition expenses including loss of childcare, books, automobile repairs and medical expenses.

 Financial need remains one of the most significant barriers to completion for our students.
 Launched in 2016, Completion Scholarships provide one-time financial support to students who have already completed the majority of their college coursework and need a little bit of additional financial support to ensure that they complete their degree.